twikista/weather-app/README.md

 $ cd weather-app && npm install
 ```

-3. Get api key from [openweather.org](https://openweathermap.org) and save to API_KEY in `bash src/fetch.js`
+3. Get api key from [openweather.org](https://openweathermap.org) and save to API_KEY in ` src/fetch.js`

 ## Usage

-To start the application run `bash npm start` to start the development server at http://localhost:8080/
+To start the application, run ` npm start` to start the development server at http://localhost:8080/

 ## Acknowledgement